Articles

 Updated:

 During winter feeding, rain and snow are not friends to pastures.
 Add the typical 30s at night and 40s in the day, and you can quickly have a big mess on your hands.
-It is less of a concern when you plan to feed in a winter feed area or sacrifice lot.
+It is less of a concern when you plan to feed in a winter feed area or a sacrifice lot.
 In those scenarios, you are prepared for the next step: renovation.
-If you feed bales outdoors in your pastures, mother nature and livestock can quickly leave your pastures battered and needing repairs before next season.
+If you feed bales outdoors in your pastures, Mother Nature and livestock can quickly leave your pastures battered and needing repairs before next season.
 What can you do to avoid some of this damage?
 Some things take months of pre-planning and may be an option for next year, while others can be done on the fly and should be considered for this season.
-This article will outline some options and provide you with more resources.
+This article outlines some options and provides additional resources.

 Planning for Winter with Species Diversity